morph-kgc/morph-kgc/examples/README.md

+## Examples

-Here you can find some example config files to run Morph-KGC. [default_config.ini](https://github.com/oeg-upm/Morph-KGC/blob/main/examples/default_config.ini) contains all available configuration options with their default values.
-The default values are used for those options in the `CONFIGURATION` section that are not provided in the config.
+Here you can find some example config files to run Morph-KGC. [default_config.ini](https://github.com/oeg-upm/Morph-KGC/blob/main/examples/default_config.ini) contains all available configuration options along with their default values.
+Options that are not provided in the `CONFIGURATION` section use the default values.